pgrange/bash_unit/README.md

 *assertion* fails if its evaluation returns a status code different from 0.

-If the evaluated expression does not fail, then *assert_fail* will fail and display an optional message.
+If the evaluated expression does not fail, then *assert_fail* will fail and display the standard output and error of the evaluated *assertion*.
+The optional message is also displayed.

 ```bash
 code() {